 Place the box on the tarp, with an open side on the ground so bees can easily access it.
 Then step back and wait.

 The swarm will follow the queen, from her pheromones.
 This provides a simple way to assess whether you have been successful in getting the queen into the box.
-If you have then you will see the bees gradually "march" towards the box, to where the queen sits.
+If you have, then you will see the bees gradually "march" towards the box, where the queen sits.

 If the queen is not in the box, the bees will let you know.
 They will march towards her.
 Just try it again.
 The bees might not be on a convenient branch now, but if you can gently find a way to get the queen in the box you are on the right track.